 Declaring a Major in Bioresource Science and Engineering (BSE)

 The Bioresource Science and Engineering (BSE) Degree is an accredited engineering program at the School of Environmental and Forest Sciences.
 Keep in mind that the BSE major is a capacity-constrained major.
+Starting in autumn 2018, students interested in BSE must apply through the College of Engineering through the Direct to College Admission (DTC) process.

 Students should prepare for their studies by following a few key steps, meet with us to learn about the degree program and facilities, and use these tips to help them navigate the admissions process at UW.